 Thompson announced plans in March to step down from the BBC.
 Under his leadership, the commercial-free network, funded by fees from U.K. television viewers, has cut jobs and moved some offices and production outside London in recent years after its funding was frozen.
 The BBC has undergone spending cuts of more than 1 billion pounds ($1.6 billion) since 2008.

 While the nonprofit BBC has a very different model from Times Co., they are both considered preeminent news organizations, said Ken Doctor, a Santa Cruz, California-based analyst at Outsell Inc., a research firm focused on the publishing industry.

 “They’re both news companies with incredible global authority and also both are known for being a bit of a stick in the mud,” Doctor said in an interview.

 Times Co. has adopted a strategy of offloading businesses and tightening its focus on its flagship newspaper.
 It sold its stake in Fenway Sports Group, owner of the Boston Red Sox, for $93 million this year and completed the sale of its regional newspaper division for $143 million.
 The publisher still owns the Boston Globe and Worcester Telegram & Gazette newspapers.

-The shares (NYT) climbed less than 1 percent to $9.09 yesterday in New York.
+The shares (NYT:US) climbed less than 1 percent to $9.09 yesterday in New York.
 They have risen 18 percent this year.